 Professor, Department Chairperson

-Gerald Easter teaches courses in comparative politics, with a regional focus on Eastern Europe.
-His research interests include the modern state, comparative political economy, and post-Communist transitions.
+Gerald Easter teaches courses in Comparative Politics, with a regional focus on Russia and Eastern Europe.
+His research interests include the modern state, post-communist transitions, comparative political economy.
+Current research projects focus on comparative politics of policing and pre-modern politics.

-He is the author of Reconstructing the State: Personal Networks and Elite Identity in Soviet Russia (Cambridge University Press, 2000) and Capital, Coercion, and Post-Communist States (forthcoming).
+He is the author of the following books: Reconstructing the State: Personal Networks and Elite Identity in Soviet Russia (Cambridge University Press, 2000), Shaping the Economic Space of Russia (ed., Ashgate, 2000), Capital, Coercion, and Post-Communist States (Cornell University Press, 2012), The Tsarina's Lost Treasure (Pegasus, 2020), and Last Stand of the Raven Clan: When Russia Went to War in America (Pegasus, forthcoming).

 Capital, Coercion and Post-Communist States (Cornell University Press, 2012)

 *Winner–Davis Book Prize (ASEEES, 2013), best book in Social Sciences